smartcontractkit/chainlink-testing-framework/docs/chainlink_nodes.md

 By("Deploying the environment", func() {
   suiteSetup, err = actions.SingleNetworkSetup(
-    environment.NewMixedVersionChainlinkCluster(6, 2),
-    actions.EVMNetworkFromConfigHook,   // Default, uses the first network defined in our config file actions.EthereumDeployerHook,       // Default, creates a contract deployer for our network actions.EthereumClientHook,         // Default, establishes client connection to our network tools.ProjectRoot,
+    environment.NewMixedVersionChainlinkCluster(6, 2), // Use a mix of different chainlink versions actions.EVMNetworkFromConfigHook,                  // Default, uses the first network defined in our config file actions.EthereumDeployerHook,                      // Default, creates a contract deployer for our network actions.EthereumClientHook,                        // Default, establishes client connection to our network tools.ProjectRoot,
   )
   Expect(err).ShouldNot(HaveOccurred())